com-480-data-visualization/AstroTrio/README.md

 We want to use the location, date and time columns to display the launches on a map.

-*Unusable information*
+**Data Cleaning**
-The Price column has too many missing values.
+As an Example of the data cleaning and preprocessing we are going to perform, we have noticed some unusable information such as the Price column since it has too many missing values.

 ### Related work